top of page

 X-Men: Mutant Wars for Nintendo Game Boy Color

 Beat 'em up as Wolverine, Cyclops, Gambit, Storm and Iceman, swapping between them on the fly to match their strengths to the different bosses.
-Enemies spawn endlessly so just book it.
+Enemies spawn endlessly so just book it to the end of the level.
 It's pretty easy, until you get to the glitched out Magneto boss fight.

 Release: Nov 8, 2000